'Racist' cartoon slammed

 "I think people should lighten up a bit."

 Maori Party MP Te Ururoa Flavell said the cartoon was racist.
+"It's way out of line and it's racist."

 He called on Devoy to take action on the cartoon, and if the law meant the cartoon did not meet the threshold of racism under the law, then the law should change.